egemenerd/DarkEnvatoMarketSkin/README.md

 <p><img src="https://cdn.pbrd.co/images/2iH7u0K9.png" /></p>

-<p>Copy the code in the style.css file and paste it to the textbox.
+<p>Copy the code in the style.css file and paste it into the textbox.
 Click save.</p>

 <h3>Screenshots</h3>